AntonioDehesa/tilop/DevOps/Jenkins.md

 3. In the configuration files of Tomcat, you should write your corresponding port.

 With this, we should be able to access Jenkins *from anywhere*.
 I hope I did not miss any steps.
 **Remember: This is insecure.
 You still need to do some server-hardening.
-This are just the very basics.
+These are just the very basics.
 It is dangerous to leave it like this.**

+## GitHub Webhooks with Jenkins

+Today, i learned to manage GitHub Webhooks using Jenkins, with the Github plugin.
+It is easier than expected, but some issues are to be expected.
+Mainly, the issue was that the webhook was detected, but it had a warning that "no such webhook detected", like, the connection was established, and the webhook could be used with a generic webhook plugin, but when using the github plugin, it was suddenly not detected.
+At the end, i had to delete the original webhook, create it again, and it worked.